guillaume-rico/PrusaLinkPy/README.md

 ## PrusaLinkPy.get_recursive_files( remoteDir = '/')

-Get all files in a folder and subfolder.
+Get all files (only gcode and bgcode) in a folder and subfolder.

 Warning : return nested dict.